JacobMarq/hatchways-frontend-assessment/README.md

         - How to handle multiple filter requests functioning co-dependently

-        - Better testing of an react app to ensure proper functionality
+        - Better testing of a react app to ensure proper functionality